-We should also note, that you should try making an API when and only when you wrote 'because that's our area of expertise' in question 2.
-Developing APIs is a sort of metaengineering: you're writing some software to allow other companies to develop software to solve users' problems.
+We should also note that you should try making an API when, and only when, your answer is "because that's our area of expertise" to question 3.
+Developing APIs is a sort of meta-engineering: you're writing some software to allow other companies to develop software to solve users' problems.
 You must possess expertise in both domains (APIs and user products) to design your API well.